ardalanmemar93/BUSHIDO/README.md

 - User Interface: Creating an interactive and visually appealing user interface (UI) with clickable buttons, animations, and responsive design was a significant task.

-- Audio Integration: Integrating audio files for button sounds and game over/winning effects involved working with the HTML5 Audio API and managing sound playback.
+- Audio Integration: Integrating audio files for button sounds and game over/winning effects.

 - Level Management: Tracking and managing game levels, including determining when the player has completed all levels and displaying a "Congratulations" message, required precise coding.